For more information about formats, visit our ordering page.

 China on the World Stage: Weighing the U.S. Response

-China is on track to become the world's largest economy in the twenty-first century and is rapidly increasing its military strength.
+China is on track to become a global superpower in the twenty-first century and is rapidly increasing its military strength.
 At the same time, the social, political, and economic forces of China's transition create uncertainty for the country's future.
-This curriculum unit explores the history of U.S. relations with China and prepares students to advocate different options for U.S. policy towards China in a simulation set in the U.S. Senate.
+This curriculum explores the history of U.S.-China relations and prepares students to advocate different options for U.S. policy towards China in a simulation set in the U.S. Senate.

 The Choices Role Play